• Home /

 How to pronounce it: “EL-EE”

-The Loan Estimate shows the estimated costs of a mortgage loan.
-It includes the interest rate for the mortgage, the loan amount, and detailed closing costs.
-Home buyers receive their LE from their mortgage company within three days of giving a mortgage application by law.
-LEs help buyers compare mortgage rates from multiple lenders.
+The Loan Estimate provides a summary of a mortgage loan’s estimated costs, including interest rates, loan amounts, and closing costs.
+By law, home buyers receive their LE within three days of submitting a mortgage application, helping them compare mortgage offers from different lenders.

 The LE replaced the Good Faith Estimate (GFE) in 2015.
-Some mortgage lenders still use the term interchangeably.
+Some lenders still use the terms interchangeably.

 PMI: Private Mortgage Insurance